mindstorm8191/Might/README.md

 -   (Borrow some concepts from Thaumcraft's Tainted lands)
 -   Tiles that darken or change color, without anything to explain why
 -   Creatures moving around, generally in the same direction, but not impacting the battle any
 -   Plants dying or transforming into grotesque hostile organisms.
-Animals too
+Passive animals around can do the same
+-   Unstable interface; framerate has interruptions, having tiny pauses as though the computer is lagging.
+Later, pauses are longer and more noticeable, where things will creep around during the pauses.

 ##### Effects that The Darkness can generate in a battle